briandenicola/aad-cross-tenant-user-sync/README.md

 ## Known Code Limitations
 * I am not handling subscription renewals.
 Subscription lasts for 3 days to Graph API and must be renewed
 * I am not handling general user updates.
 I am treating all user updates as creation events for demo purposes only.
+* I am not handling actual deletion of a user in the parent domain.
+That is an exercise for you.

 # Infrastructure Setup